hartwigmedical/hmftools/sv-linx/README.md

-fragileSiteStart | Start breakend of break junction is in a known fragile site (T/F) fragileSiteEnd | End breakend of break junction is in a known fragile site (T/F) isFoldback | Break junction is classified as a foldback (T/F) lineTypeStart | Start breakend of break junction is in a known or suspected line source element lineTypeEnd | End breakend of break junction is in a known or suspected line source element junctionCopyNumberMin | Minimum bound JCN estimate for breakjunction junctionCopyNumberMax | Maximum bound JCN estimate for breakjunction geneStart | Gene(s) overlapping start breakend of SV
+fragileSiteStart | Start breakend of break junction is in a known fragile site (T/F) fragileSiteEnd | End breakend of break junction is in a known fragile site (T/F) isFoldback | Break junction is classified as a foldback (T/F) lineTypeStart | Start breakend of break junction is in a known or suspected line source region lineTypeEnd | End breakend of break junction is in a known or suspected line source region junctionCopyNumberMin | Minimum bound JCN estimate for breakjunction junctionCopyNumberMax | Maximum bound JCN estimate for breakjunction geneStart | Gene(s) overlapping start breakend of SV